parzival1401/quantum_project/MATHEMATICAL_BACKGROUND.md

 - Odd states occur in intervals $[(n+1/2)\pi, (n+1)\pi]$
 - Number of bound states: $n \approx z_0/\pi$

-This produces the familiar 1:4:9 ratio.
+### Summary of Part 1

+This produces a energy ratio of **1:4.0:8.998**.
+Thus confirming the expected ratio of 1:4:9 for the first three bound states in a finite square well.

 ---